niteenkum/Alarm-Clock/README.md

 # Alarm-Clock

-I created This project using Vanilla Javascript, HTML and CSS.
+I created This project using Vanilla Javascript, HTML, CSS and Bootstrap.

 I created a design of mobile alarm view.